jjnether/obsidian_backup/jnetherton/DA/Active Orders/121288 - Minnesota Power Co..md

 	- Won't use the extra logic for blocking closes into faults - requires single phase operation
 - Will just stagger close timings for ties, no directional tie (in case there's a scenario where we lose both other sources)
 - We will ignore/disable inrush, but can mention it in case customer needs it
-- HLT trips immediately upon exceeding any pickup
+- HLT trips when the specified elements time out
 - If we have LOV on CB3 and system reconfigures, but then there's a fault on G, both sectionalizers would see fault current, but SEC 2 would lock out before SEC 1 or REC 2
 	- would need another settings group to account - could be dependent on directional current
 - In prior test that have had the recloser this step would including inject primary current.
 Since you only have the control you will have to string the current between controls and use an output for feedback to the test set to indicate when the current should stop.